finbourne/lusid-sdk-java-preview/sdk/docs/DataTypesApi.md

 # **updateDataType**
 > DataType updateDataType(scope, code, updateDataTypeRequest)

-[EXPERIMENTAL] UpdateDataType: Update data type definition
+[EARLY ACCESS] UpdateDataType: Update data type definition

 Update the definition of the specified existing data type    Not all elements within a data type definition are modifiable due to the potential implications for data  already stored against the types